 D) The swim school benefits by retaining another client

 Often cost comes into play when deciding what type of rewards system to use – perhaps you are a small swim school with limited resources, low numbers or a minimal budget.
 Having visited many swim schools throughout the years, I have learned of various systems used throughout.
 One smaller swim school I visited explained how the manager witnessed a few of the children bring their little bits and bobs to lessons every so often.
 Upon asking the children where they got their knick-knacks she realised that there was an extremely cheap/free way of gaining some incentive rewards for the children in her swim school.
 The centre had great staff morale and the manager had requested for the teachers to collect the free children’s collectables after every shop at the local Woolworths.
 As this was one of the limited grocery stores located close to the swim school, the small family community didn’t have much choice on where to shop.
 So the teachers brought the collectables to work and distributed them to the children upon completing a successful lesson.
 Needless to say, it was a major success.

-For larger swim schools that have the resources and income to spend on reward systems it may be worth having a look at getting specialised stationary printed.
+For larger swim clubs that have the resources and income to spend on reward systems, it may be worth having a look at getting specialised stationery printed.
 These could range from stickers, achievement charts, progression certificates, drill/skill certificates, balloons, swim gear and much, much more.

-Give it a go and don’t forget to share your ideas or methods of rewards systems at your swim school.
+Give it a go and don’t forget to share your ideas or methods of rewards systems at swim clubs.

-How do you keep your clients returning?
+How do you keep your clients returning to your swim club?
 Please share in the comments below.